 Additionally, residents who do find a job often face underemployment and low wages, leading to a median income of $40,366, more than $17,000 below the national rate.
 The poverty level is also a sign of distress, leaving 28% of the city’s residents below the poverty line.

-Low incomes aren’t the only problem residents must navigate, however; the cost of living in Rhode Island’s largest city is 22% more expensive than the national average, and purchasing a house comes with a median price tag of more than $170,000, resulting in only a third of the city’s residents owning a home.
+Low incomes aren’t the only problem residents must navigate, however; the cost of living in Rhode Island’s largest city is 22% more than the national average, and purchasing a house comes with a median price tag of more than $170,000, resulting in only a third of the city’s residents owning a home.
+Looking at specific numbers reveals the average home price in Providence is $451,509 compared with the national average of $347,000.
+And energy costs average $227.80 versus the national average of $167.56.

 Providence’s residents aren’t without hope; around 31% have at least a bachelor’s degree, which can help them find better jobs.
 However, low-paying industries like healthcare, education, and retail are the major sources of employment for most residents.